The Business of Banshees

-I’m pleased with the words so far in this post, but it strikes me that they’re dishonest, and meant to obscure who I really am.
+I’m pleased with the words so far in this post, but they seem dishonest, meant to obscure who I really am.
 I should reveal myself more, maybe by talking about my masturbation habits, or…

 Gack!
 No!
 TMI!
 Oversharing!

 Or so you say.
 Some of you.
-Maybe some of you don’t flinch and whip out the always devastatingly clever, “TMI.”
+Maybe some of you don’t brandish that destroyer of conversations, “TMI.”
 But even if you’re not overly sensitive to personal information, perhaps you don’t want to read about masturbation, whether performed by me or anyone.

 I understand.
 Trust me: I’m just as afraid to talk about it as you are to read about it.